 »Launching Tasks to Execute Jobs

-When Waypoint goes to launch an on-demand runner task, it will generate three jobs:
+When Waypoint goes to launch an on-demand runner task, it will generate four jobs:

-The start job is responsible for scheduling a resource in the platform to execute
+The start job schedules resources in the platform to execute

 the assigned job.
-Once that resource exists, it will be a
+Once that resources exists, the

 »On-Demand Runner Profiles

 Users can configure Waypoint server to launch on-demand runners with specific configurations.
 These configurations are set through on-demand runner profiles.
 See runner profiles for more information.

 By default, the server will launch on-demand runners using the same OCI image the server was configured with.
 For HCP Waypoint, there is no default.
 The on-demand configuration also accepts a specific OCI image URL to use instead.
 This allows operators the ability to prepackage any Waypoint plugins into the image and use them in their configuration.